doctorfree/nvim-lazyman/markdown/lazyman.1.md

 **-R**
 : indicates remove previously installed configuration and backups

-**-C**
+**-C url**
-: 'url' specifies a URL to a Neovim configuration git repository
+: specifies a URL to a Neovim configuration git repository

 **-N**
 : 'nvimdir' specifies the folder name to use for the config given by -C